sruthymanohar/Terraform_VPC/README.md

 - All Ec2 resource creations are done using terraform
 - Each subnet CIDR block created automatically using subnetbit Function
 - AWS informations are defined using tfvars file and can easily changed
-- We can easily migrate the  infrastrucre to another region by chaging provides details.
+- We can easily migrate the  infrastrucre to another region by chaging provider details.
 - All the resoruce names are appended with project name so we can easily identify the -resources

 ## Terraform installtion